ctools/ctools/doc/source/reference_manual/csspec.rst

 --------

-This script computes the source spectrum by fitting a model in a given set of energy bins.
-The model fit per energy bin is performed using :doc:`ctlike` and the script provides the possibility to fix sources other than the source of interest (hidden parameter ``fix_srcs``) or to fix the background model component(s) (hidden parameter ``fix_bkg``).
-The script computes the source flux and its uncertainty in each energy bin, as well as the significance of the source detection.
-Optionally, it also computes an upper flux limit that is particularily useful in case that the source is not significantly detected within an energy bin (hidden parameter ``calc_ulim``).
-The script works on both, binned and unbinned observation containers.
-In case of binned input, the script will determine from the ``enumbins`` parameter, which energy layers of the input cube will be merged for one spectral bin.
-Of course, the script cannot create more spectral bins as available energy bins in the cube.
+This script computes the source spectrum by fitting a model in a given set of spectral bins.
+The model fit per spectral bin is performed using :doc:`ctlike` and the script provides the possibility to fix sources other than the source of interest (hidden parameter ``fix_srcs``) or to fix the background model component(s) (hidden parameter ``fix_bkg``).
+The script computes the source flux and its uncertainty in each spectral bin, as well as the significance of the source detection.
+Optionally, it also computes an upper flux limit that is particularily useful in case that the source is not significantly detected within a spectral bin (hidden parameter ``calc_ulim``).

-Also note that for the moment, the Npred column in the output file is not filled for binned analyses.
+The script works on binned and unbinned data.

+For unbinned data, the spectral binning is either defined by a FITS file containing the energy boundaries of each bin (option ``ebinalg=FILE``) or as ``enumbins`` bins spread linearly  (option ``ebinalg=LIN``) or logarithmically (option ``ebinalg=LOG``) from a minimum energy given by ``emin`` to a maximum energy given by ``emax``.

+For binned data, all energy bins within the counts cube that overlap with the energy range spanned by ``emin`` and ``emax`` are considered.
+The number of spectral bins is only approximately determined by the ``enumbins`` parameter.
+Naturally, the script cannot create more spectral bins than the number of energy bins that are available in the cube.
+Also, in case that ``enumbins`` is smaller than the number of energy bins in the cube, the script will fit several layers of the counts cube for each spectral bin.
+The number of layers fit is determined by the total number of energy bins divided by the ``enumbins`` parameter.

-On output, the script will provide a FITS file with the fitted source spectrum.
+On output, the script will provide a FITS file with the fitted source spectrum in form of a binary table.
+Each row corresponds to a spectral bin.
+The columns are the mean as well as the boundaries of the spectral bin, the fitted flux and flux error, the Test Statistics value (option ``calc_ts=yes``), the upper flux limit (option ``calc_ulim=yes``) and the predicted number of events (only for unbinned data).

 General parameters